-- Unlimited Substitution every player present will be placed on the line-up card in the batting order and will all bat in order; players are allowed to move in/out defensively without restrictions except that if the pitcher leaves the mound to play another defensive position, that pitcher may not return to the mound or catch in the same game; any player who becomes injured or must leave the game will be skipped in the batting line-up with no penalty - All players who are present for a game and in uniform (unless injured and unable to play or suspended for that game by the league or team) must be listed on the batting order/line-up card. - PARTICIPATION RULE All players must play at least 2 defensive innings per game - Mercy Rule is in effect (See page 30) - All games are of six innings to be completed, if time and weather permits.
-However, three and a half (3 1/2) innings constitute a regulation game if the home team has more runs than the visiting team. - Maximum 3 Run/Half Inning rule except the final open inning - Bunts are allowed - Stealing is permitted once the pitched ball has crossed home plate.
+- Maximum 3 Run/Half Inning rule except the final open inning.
+Continuation rule is in effect on all out of the park home runs.
+In the event that this occurs, all runs will count. - Bunts are allowed - Stealing is permitted once the pitched ball has crossed home plate.
 If there is a violation, the runner is returned to his base and the ball is dead.
 Please see page - When a team has a lead of five or more runs, the runner(s) of this team can reach the following base only when the ball is hit or if forced to advance.
-If the runner advances in error, he is returned to the original base and the ball is dead.
-A baserunner(s) is able to advance should the defense attempt to make a defensive play to retire a base runner. - The batter cannot become a runner on a catcher's miss of a third strike.
+If the runner advances in error, he is returned to the original base and the ball is dead. - The batter cannot become a runner on a catcher's miss of a third strike.
 The third strike, either called or swinging does NOT have to be caught by the catcher.
 The batter is automatically retired.
 However, the ball is alive and in play for runners that are on base. - No lead offs - Runners can advance on passed balls - There are no walks or stealing of home.
-More details can be found on page 35
+More details can be found on page 43.